Postpartum Skincare

 I want to start this off by saying that I will split this into two paragraphs: the first directed towards mommas breastfeeding, the second directed towards mommas not breastfeeding!

 For those not breastfeeding, the path to reintroducing these active ingredients may be less constrained, but it's still important to proceed with caution.
-Your skin has undergone significant changes over the last nine months, and its sensitivity levels may have shifted.
+Your skin has undergone significant changes over the last 9-10 months, and its sensitivity levels may have shifted.
 Start slowly, reintroducing one product at a time, and monitor your skin's response.
 This careful approach allows you to effectively gauge what works best for your postpartum skin without overwhelming it.
 Regardless of your breastfeeding status, prioritizing safety and a gradual reintroduction of active ingredients will help you navigate postpartum skincare.

 Specifically for reintroducing actives, start by patch testing to gauge your skin's reaction, especially after a break from these products.
 Gradually incorporate them back into your routine at lower concentrations and frequencies, attentively listening to your skin's feedback.
-Here are a few of my favorite lower concentration retinoids (a general practice that’s a little bit more gentle when it comes to retinoids is applying moisturizer FIRST, then apply your retinoid).

 In-Office Treatments with Professional Guidance